DeepaSU1/password-generator/README.md

 ### User Story

-The following image shows the web application's appearance and functionality:
+The above image shows the web application's password output generated and functionality as requested in user story points below:

 * Generate a password when the button is clicked